thedev132/hcb/dev-docs/guides/transaction_imports.md

 memo ilike 'Hack Club Bank Issued car%' or memo ilike 'HCKCLB Issued car%' or memo ilike 'STRIPE Issued car%'
 ```

-We map all over Stripe top-ups to hcb.hackclub.com/noevent.
+We map all of our Stripe top-ups to hcb.hackclub.com/noevent.
 They are also identified based on `CanonicalTransaction`’s memo:

 ```sql
 memo ilike '%Hack Club Bank Stripe Top%' or memo ilike '%HACKC Stripe Top%' or memo ilike '%HCKCLB Stripe Top%' or memo ilike '%STRIPE Stripe Top%'